MorpheusAIs/Morpheus/GoerliTestnetSmartContracts.md

 The second function will show how many tokens have been invested by the user, the parameters are similar to the first function call.
 The name of the function is usersData().

 ## How to withdraw from a group?
-We need to go to the Deposit contract, open the “Contract” tab, then the “Write Contract” tab.
+We need to go to the Deposit contract, open the “Contract” tab, then the “Write as Proxy” tab.
 Don't forget to connect your wallet, which should have enough native token to pay for gas.

 It is necessary to select the withdraw() function that will withdraw the required number of stETH.
 As parameters:
 poolId_: pool identifier;
 amount_: amount of tokens in wei.
 1 stETH = 1 * 10^18.

 ## How to claim rewards?
-We need to go to the Deposit contract, open the “Contract” tab, then the “Write Contract” tab.
+We need to go to the Deposit contract, open the “Contract” tab, then the “Write as Proxy” tab.
 Don't forget to connect your wallet, which should have enough native token to pay for gas.
 The mint of the MOR token takes place on a different network, so we need a Layer Zero bridge to help us do this.

 All the user needs to do is to call the claim() function and specify the following parameters: